flutter/website/src/get-started/flutter-for/xamarin-forms-devs.md

 ### What is the equivalent of a ScrollView?

-In Xamarin.Forms, a `ScrollView` wraps around a `VisualElement` and, if the content is larger than the device screen, it scrolls.
+In Xamarin.Forms, a `ScrollView` wraps around a `VisualElement`, and if the content is larger than the device screen, it scrolls.

 In Flutter, the closest match is the `SingleChildScrollView` widget.
 You simply fill the Widget with the content that you want to be scrollable.